WorldHealthOrganization/anthro/cran-comments.md

 0 errors | 0 warnings | 0 notes

-* This is a new release.
+* This is a resubmission:

+* Description now starts with "Provides"
+* Added a larger example to `anthro_prevalence`

 ## Reverse dependencies